SangBinLee93/SangBinLee93.github.io/_pages/myjourney.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/spine.png)

 One day, I received a Canadian work permit, so I wanted to prepare myself in terms of English language skills and my demo reel.
-This made me feel rushed, but then the head manager of GIANTSTEP suggested that he could help me create an impressive reel within 6 months.
+This made me feel rushed, and then the head manager of GIANTSTEP suggested that he could help me create an impressive reel within 6 months.
 He advised me to come to GIANTSTEP and prepare for my Canadian Working Holiday.

 <br/><br/>